 An {\em arc} of a graph is an ordered pair of adjacent vertices.
-A graph $\Ga$ is {\em $G$-arc transitive} if $G \le \Aut(\Ga)$ and $G$ is transitive on the set of arcs of $\Ga$. $\Ga$ is {\em arc-transitive} if it is $\Aut(\Ga)$-arc transitive.
-It is known \cite[Corollary 3.4]{HMP} that any rotational Cayley graph is arc-transitive.
+A graph $\Ga$ is {\em $G$-arc-transitive} if $G \le \Aut(\Ga)$ and $G$ is transitive on the set of arcs of $\Ga$. $\Ga$ is {\em arc-transitive} if it is $\Aut(\Ga)$-arc-transitive.
+It is easy to see that any rotational Cayley graph is arc-transitive.

 Given a generating set $S$ of a group $G$ and a cyclic permutation $\rho$ of $S$, a {\em Cayley map} $M = CM(G, S, \rho)$ \cite{JS, SS} is a 2-cell embedding of the Cayley graph $\Cay(G, S)$ on an orientable surface such that for each vertex $g \in G$, the cyclic permutation of the arcs $(g, sg)$, $s \in S$, induced by a fixed orientation of the surface coincides with $\rho$. $M$ is called {\em balanced} \cite{SS} if $\rho(s^{-1}) = \rho(s)^{-1}$ for every $s \in S$, and {\em regular} if its automorphism group is regular on the set of arcs of $\Cay(G, S)$.